DiGRA Australia

 Secretary – Benjamin Nicoll

-Board members – Fraser Allison, Malcolm Ryan, Ben Egliston, Erin Maclean, Premeet Sidhu, Gawain Lax, Madeleine Antonellos
+Board members – Fraser Allison, Malcolm Ryan, Ben Egliston, Erin Maclean, Premeet Sidhu, Gawain Lucian Lax, Madeleine Antonellos

 2018–2021 Board